-Manufacturing PMI in the United Kingdom averaged 51.67 points from 2008 until 2020, reaching an all time high of 61.50 points in January of 2011 and a record low of 32.60 points in April of 2020.
+Manufacturing PMI in the United Kingdom averaged 52.43 points from 2008 until 2022, reaching an all time high of 65.60 points in May of 2021 and a record low of 32.60 points in April of 2020.
 This page provides the latest reported value for - United Kingdom Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United Kingdom Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Markit Economics
+United Kingdom Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Manufacturing PMI in the United Kingdom is expected to be 54.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in the United Kingdom to stand at 51.20 in 12 months time.
-In the long-term, the United Kingdom Manufacturing PMI is projected to trend around 52.00 points in 2021 and 52.60 points in 2022, according to our econometric models.
+Manufacturing PMI in the United Kingdom is expected to be 54.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Manufacturing PMI is projected to trend around 52.90 points in 2023 and 53.40 points in 2024, according to our econometric models.